Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

 g-stockstudio / Shutterstock.com

-You don’t need an intermediary to find or apply for government jobs so don’t buy claims of “inside information.”
-There are no “previously withheld” federal job ads.
+You don’t need an intermediary to find or apply for government jobs, so don’t buy claims of “inside information.”

 These scammers advertise in the classified sections of newspapers or online and offer — for a fee — to help job seekers find and apply for federal and postal jobs.
 Some even try to hoodwink people by using company names that sound like federal agencies, like the “U.S. Agency for Career Advancement” or the “Postal Employment Service.”

-Red flag No. 3: Credit card or bank account information is required
+Red flag No. 3: Financial information is required

 Yulia Grigoryeva / Shutterstock.com

-In another scam that could lead to identity theft, you may be asked to provide a scan of your passport or driver’s license, or your Social Security number.
-These requests are typically not legitimate until you are in the final stages of discussion with a prospective employer — typically because they want to conduct a background check.
-If you’re asked for it upfront, be very skeptical.
+In another scam that could lead to identity theft, you may be asked to provide a copy of your passport, driver’s license or Social Security card.
+These requests are typically not legitimate unless you are in the final hiring stages with a prospective employer that wants to conduct a background check or driving-record check on you.
+If you’re asked for such identification upfront, be very skeptical.

 Red flag No. 4: The job description is vague